 Lemonade is a great up-and-coming insurance company that offers renters insurance starting at just $5 a month (but that depends on the plan you choose).
-They’re a peer-to-peer insurance company, meaning a group of people pools their resources by paying insurance premiums into a collective pot.

 Another company to try out is Policygenius, which scours the online marketplace to find you the best possible insurance plan.
 The service is free, and it’s a great way to make sure you’re not overpaying for your insurance.

 Landlords frequently use standard leases which are just fill-in-the-blank documents.
 But just because a lease is standard doesn’t mean that you have to agree to everything, or that you can’t add custom provisions.
 A lease is a contract, and a contract can contain (or omit) any provisions that you and the landlord agree upon.